![]() |

 10 a.m. to 5 p.m.

-This is the first of two seminars devoted to psychiatry and psychotherapy in the Third Reich.
-In today’s seminar, we focus on psychiatry, and on its approach to those it regarded as ‘ballast existences’.
-(In the second seminar, Inner Circle Seminar No. 179 on 8 July 2012, we shall discuss psychotherapy, which was for persons regarded as going concerns.)
-During the second world war, the Nazis exterminated some 200,000 ‘mentally ill’ and physically disabled adults and children whom they categorised as ‘life unworthy of life’.
-The book Allowing the Extermination of Life Unworthy of Life (1920), by lawyer Karl Binding and psychiatrist Alfred Hoche, had called for such so-called ‘euthanasia’ to be legalised.
-The National Socialists never did legalise it, but in 1939 Hitler in a secret memorandum decreed that the law against such ‘mercy deaths’ would not be enforced.
+This is the first of two seminars on psychiatry and psychotherapy in the Third Reich.
+Today we focus on psychiatry.
+During the second world war, German doctors exterminated 250,000 ‘mentally ill’ and disabled adults and children whom they categorised as ‘life unworthy of life’.
+The book Allowing the Extermination of Life Unworthy of Life (1920), by lawyer Karl Binding and psychiatrist Alfred Hoche, had called for such medical mass murder to be legalised.
+The Nazi government never did legalise it, but in 1939 Hitler wrote a secret memorandum that the law against it would not be enforced.
 Officially, in 1941, the programme was stopped.
-But doctors (such as the psychiatrist Irmfried Eberl), who had become expert in medical killing by gas, injection and starvation, were transferred from the ‘euthanasia’ programme to apply their skills in the death camps where Jews, Gypsies and others were exterminated (Eberl became commandant of Treblinka death camp).
-And ‘euthanasia’ continued until the end of the war, both as a ‘eugenic’ measure and to provide body parts for research.
+Doctors (such as the psychiatrist Irmfried Eberl), now expert in medical killing, were transferred from this so-called ‘euthanasia’ programme to apply their skills in death camps where Jews, Gypsies and others were exterminated (Eberl became the first commandant of Treblinka death camp).
+But the ‘euthanasia’ murders continued until the end of the war, and even beyond it, as a ‘eugenic’ measure and to provide body parts for research.

-Paul Weindling, Wellcome Trust Research Professor in the History of Medicine at Oxford Brookes University, is a world expert on Nazi eugenics, ‘euthanasia’ and human experiments, and on the medical nature of the Nazi exterminations.
+Paul Weindling, Wellcome Trust Research Professor in the History of Medicine at Oxford Brookes University, is a world expert on Nazi ‘eugenics’, ‘euthanasia’, and other medical atrocities.
 He is author of Health, Race and German Politics between National Unification and Nazism 1870–1945 (1989) and many other books.
-Today, he will guide us through the history of the Nazi ‘euthanasia’ and discuss his latest findings.
+Today, he will guide us through the history of the Nazi ‘euthanasia’ murders, and will discuss his latest findings.
+He will ask whether these murders were an isolated ‘Nazi’ aberration or, rather, a logical consequence of a philosophy of medicine and psychiatry that is still pervasive and even dominant today.

 Venue: Durrants Hotel, 26–32 George Street, Marylebone, London W1H 5BJ (http://www.durrantshotel.co.uk/)